-Braces do one thing well, they straighten out crooked teeth and are able to reposition teeth.
+Braces do one thing well – they straighten out and reposition crooked teeth.
 That is the only reason we use them.
 There are over 100 different designs and even more companies that sell them.
 Some designs work better than others, with less problems and issues.
-Other designs are focused on the colours or absence of colours, some even are clear or ceramic (tooth coloured).
-Most orthodontists will offer braces that are metallic, some will offer an option of going to a cosmetic ceramic design (for an added cost)… Not us! keep reading…
+Other designs are focused on the colours or absence of colours, some even are clear or ceramic (tooth-coloured).
+Most clinicians will offer braces that are metallic, some will offer an option of going to a cosmetic ceramic design (for an added cost).
+Not us!
+Keep reading…

 The most important thing is that we work in a team (orthodontist, staff and you) to get the very best results we can achieve.
 Our preference is always to not remove any teeth unnecessarily.
-We importantly request for you to maintain an excellent level of brushing and oral hygiene, care for the appliances, wearing the rubber bands as per the orthodontist’s instructions, and wearing any other appliances as prescribed.
+Importantly, we request that you maintain an excellent level of brushing and oral hygiene.
+We also ask you to care for the appliances, and to wear any rubber bands or other appliances as per the orthodontist’s instructions.

 Having braces makes for a plaque and food trap.
 Food and other bits can easily get stuck between you teeth and around the braces.
 Therefore, it is more important than ever to brush and floss regularly.
 Proper oral hygiene will ensure that the teeth and gums are healthy during and after treatment, which means teeth move as fast as possible.
 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional clean.
-Adults who have a history of gum disease will need to see a periodontist regularly during the course of the orthodontic treatment.
-We will be keeping a close eye on the gum and teeth health during your treatment.
+Adults who have a history of gum disease will need to see a periodontist (gum specialist) regularly during the course of orthodontic treatment.
+We will be keeping a close eye on the health of the gums and teeth during your treatment.

 All the different bracket designs will do what they are meant to once an archwire (the wire going between the teeth or brackets) is inserted and activated – they will move the teeth/tooth to a straighter position.
 Without going into too much detail, brackets are precise and delicate attachments that are glued lightly to teeth.
 They are not meant to be superglued as we need to think of removing them.
 Sometimes, with limited care and not following the instruction provided, brackets can come lose from the teeth, or the archwires bend and stick out… this relatively small annoyance is about the only “emergency” you can expect to deal with when you have braces on.
 Nothing serious.